-SVA has awarded over $1 million to 111 SVA Scholars since 2011.
+SVA has awarded over $1 million to SVA Scholars.
 Thanks to corporate sponsors, SVA is supporting new scholars every semester.
 View open scholarships.

 Train Tomorrow's Leaders

-The annual Leadership Institute Series offers Local Leadership Summits in every region of the country and culminates with the Leadership Institute, a highly-selective colloquium of SVA's best students.
+SVA hosts Local Leadership Summits in every region of the country and the Leadership Institute, a highly-selective colloquium of SVA's best students.
 The sessions offer chapter management, budgeting, and strategic planning skills.

 Tell Your Story